beam-ucla/beam-website/about.md

 ## When/where do you meet?

 We have weekly curriculum meetings Mondays from 6-7pm PT over Zoom (previously in Boelter 7702).
 We spend these meetings preparing our lesson for the week and working on any new curriculum needed.
 Every Thursday and Friday, we teach our lesson plans to students via Zoom from 3pm to 4pm PT.
-Current participating schools are [Melrose Elementary School](https://melrose-lausd-ca.schoolloop.com/) and [Crescent Heights Elementary School](https://crescentheightsmagnet-lausd-ca.schoolloop.com/).
+Current participating schools are [Melrose Elementary School](https://melrose-lausd-ca.schoolloop.com/) and [Crescent Heights Elementary School](https://crescentheightsmagnet-lausd-ca.schoolloop.com/) but we are also working on expanding!

 ## How much of a time commitment is BEAM?